-There are many additional modules that we can use with layout builder but most commonly used ones as:
+There are many additional modules that we can use with layout builder but the most commonly used ones as:

 You can also refer to this for more additional modules used with the layout builder.

 This is all about the layout builder.
 Try it out, it's a great and useful module.

 Note: For testing layout builder in detail, you can use the “umami” profile.

 You can enable this profile while installing Drupal.
 This profile is great to start with a layout builder being already installed with nice theming and content.